MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD01_LAB_MANUAL.md

 #### Scenario

-In this exercise, you will begin by examining the MVC   application.
+In this exercise, you will create a simple MVC application and explore its structure.

 The main tasks for this exercise are as follows: